 Will you still need glasses after the surgery?

+Another thing to consider before cataract surgery is whether or not you will still need glasses.
 Although the procedure generally includes the insertion of a new lens, it is possible that you will still need glasses after surgery.
 Surgery does not always provide corrected vision itself, but it can make it possible to wear glasses effectively for pre-existing eye problems.

 Before the surgical removal of this cloudy lens, it can be difficult to find glasses that offer ample help.
 On the other hand, with recent developments in the plastic lens that is surgically inserted, some vision problems are correctable during the surgery, allowing you to forgo glasses.